Ashley Burkland - Owner/Director/Instructor

 A native of Prairie du Sac, WI, Ashley has been dancing since she could walk.
 Her early training was with the Kehl School of Dance, under Susan Marsden, Shannon Gallagher, and Jo Ann Janus.
 She was a member of the youth ballet company Wisconsin Dance Ensemble, under the direction of Jo Jean Retrum.
 With this company, Ashley danced roles in The Nutcracker, Coppélia, La Fille Mal Gardée, and Peter Rabbit Ballet.
 She also worked with choreographers Frank Chavez, Julie Janus, Tyler Walters, and Greg Begley.
 Ashley received a scholarship to study dance at the University of Arizona, training with Susan Quinn, Michael Williams, Sam Watson, Jory Hancock, Melissa Lowe, and James Clouser.
 While there, she performed in numerous Dance Department Showcases and ballets including Paquita, Gershwin Medley, and Carmina Burana.
 She also danced with the U of A Pomline.
 Ashley completed her degree at the University of Minnesota, receiving a Bachelor of Arts in Dance in 2004.
 Ashley has danced professionally with Kanopy Dance Company, Jazzworks Dance Company, Madison Contemporary Vision Dance Company, Continental Ballet Company, and Cities Classical Dance Ensemble.
 In her professional career she has had the honor of working with choreographers such as Randy Duncan, Sherry Zunker, Ron Tice, Lisa Thurell, and Robert Cleary.
 While Ashley loves to perform, her true passion for dance is teaching.
-She has over 15 years of teaching experience at various studios in Arizona, Illinois, Wisconsin, and the Twin Cities area.
+She has over 20 years of teaching experience at various studios in Arizona, Illinois, Wisconsin, and the Twin Cities area.
 It is a dream come true for her to own a dance studio and she feels blessed for the success of Ashley Ballet Arts Academy.
-In ABAA's near four years of business, Ashley has enjoyed watching the studio grow, the students thrive and inspiring a love for the ART and JOY of dance in the Twin Cities Community.
-She has also had a growth in her own family, as she and her husband and two-year-old son Charlie welcomed new baby Oliver in May 2016.
+In ABAA's near six years of business, Ashley has enjoyed watching the studio grow and the students thrive, and inspiring a love for the ART and JOY of dance in the Twin Cities community.
+Ms. Burkland lives in Plymouth, MN with her husband Carl and two sons, Charlie (3) & Oliver (1).

 Renee Guittar - Instructor